kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Navigation Into Generated Code Can Be More Precise Than Runtime Proxy Navigation
+## Navigation Into Generated Code Can Be More Precise Than Runtime Proxy Navigation { #navigation-generated-code }

 Dynamic proxy systems can also be debugged, but navigation may be less application-specific.
 The proxy class may be created at runtime, the interceptor chain may be assembled from metadata, and the user-visible source declaration may not map directly to a single concrete source file representing the full behavior.